Doctors Push Back As Congress Takes Aim At Surprise Medical Bills

 In May, a House Energy and Commerce Committee draft proposal included no mention of an outside arbitration process.
 The same was true for a bill the Senate Health, Education, Labor and Pensions Committee approved in June.
 Instead, under those proposals, surprise billing disputes would be resolved by insurance companies paying doctors based on similar rates in that area.

-"It's all about fairness," says Zaafran, who works for private equity-backed U.S. Anesthesia Partners.
+"It's all about fairness," says Zaafran, who works for private equity-backed US Anesthesia Partners.
 He has been involved for a decade in surprise billing fights in Texas, which enacted a new law with an arbitration process last year.
-U.S. Anesthesia Partners gave $197,900 in campaign contributions to members of Congress last year.
+US Anesthesia Partners contributed $197,900 to members of Congress last year.

 Zaafran chaired another coalition of medical specialties, Physicians for Fair Coverage, in 2019, and pressured Congress to pursue a surprise billing approach modeled on a New York law under which insurers and providers rely on arbitration.
 Under that process, if there is a payment dispute between doctors and insurers, the two sides submit a proposed dollar amount to an independent mediator, who then selects one.